Edgar Cayce: Early life in Kentucky

 Cayce was born on March 18, 1877, in Christian County, Kentucky.
 His parents, Carrie Elizabeth (née Major) and Leslie Burr Cayce, were farmers and the parents of six children.
 Cayce was raised in the Disciples of Christ.

-In December 1893, the Cayce family moved to Hopkinsville, Kentucky; they lived at 705 West Seventh, on the southeast corner of Seventh and Young Streets.
+In December 1893, the Cayce family moved to Hopkinsville, Kentucky, where they lived at 705 West Seventh, on the southeast corner of Seventh and Young Streets.
 Cayce received an eighth-grade education.
 Cayce's education ended in ninth grade because his family could not afford the cost.

 On March 14, 1897, Cayce became engaged to Gertrude Evans.

 In September, papers announced Cayce had taken a position with John P. Morton and left for Louisville.
-He began an apprenticeship at the photography studio of W. R. Bowles in Hopkinsville, and became proficient in his trade.
+He began an apprenticeship at the photography studio of W. R. Bowles in Hopkinsville and became proficient in his trade.

-1900 loss of voice
+Loss of voice

 In February 1900, Hart the Laugh King, a stage hypnotist, performed in Hopkinsville.
 He would return to Hopkinsville in 1903.
 Decades later, Hart would be named as having hypnotized Cayce in an attempt to restore his voice.

 According to a 1901 newspaper account, on the night of April 18, 1900, Cayce lost his voice and was unable to speak above a whisper.
 The condition reportedly forced him to leave his job as a salesman for work in photography instead.
 In May 1900, the local paper reported that Cayce had been unable to speak above a whisper except when under hypnosis, when his voice returned.
 In June, papers reported Cayce was attending business college in Louisville.
 On February 12, 1901, papers reported Cayce had awoken with his voice spontaneously and inexplicably recovered.